Barristers Chambers needs to utilise sophisticated marketing techniques to be as visible as possible to potential clients.

 It’s important to communicate your services, your area of operation and your contact information (address, phone, website and email) as clearly as possible within your Chambers’ profile.

 There is also the opportunity to add a “pinned tweet” to your account with further information.
 This will stay in place at the very top of your Twitter feed while your other updates may be scrolled past.

-There are many different answers to the question of how to engage your audience on Twitter as a Barristers Chambers.
+There are many different answers to the question of how to engage your audience on Twitter as a Barristers chamber.

 Firstly, you can follow relevant users.

-When you do, they will be notified – showing them that you are interested in their activities while at the same time adding their updates to the stream of information you are able to see on your own Twitter homepage.
+When you do, they will be notified – showing them that you are interested in their activities while at the same time adding their updates to the stream of information you can see on your own Twitter homepage.

 If someone then searches for that individual or company, your tweet will be visible in the results.